Tino Rangatiratanga flag

-The Tino Rangatiratanga flag, also known as the national Māori flag, is used to represent the Māori people of New Zealand.
+The national Māori flag, also known as the Tino Rangatiratanga flag in reference to the concept of tino rangatiratanga, is used to represent the national identity of the indigenous people of New Zealand.
 In 2009, the Tino Rangatiratanga flag (also simply Tino) was selected as the national Māori flag after a nationwide consultation.
 It was first revealed on Waitangi Day in 1990.
 Though it does not have official status from the New Zealand Government, it has been used by the government on official occasions.

 Description

-The national Māori flag uses the national colours of New Zealand: black, red ochre, and white or silver.
+The national Māori flag uses the colours: black, red ochre, and white or silver.
 Each of the colours references a realm in the creation story of Māori mythology: black is Te Korekore (potential being), red is Te Whai Ao (coming into being), and white is Te Ao Mārama (the realm of being and light).
 The design features a koru (Māori for fern frond), a common design in Māori tattoo and sculpture.
 It symbolises renewal and hope for the future.
-The white part of the flag is also a reference to the Māori name for New Zealand, Aotearoa, or "Land of the Long White Cloud."
+The white part of the flag is also a reference to the current Māori name for New Zealand: Aotearoa, often translated as "Land of the Long White Cloud."

 History

 Creation

-In 1989, the New Zealand government was preparing to celebrate the 150th anniversary of the signing of the Treaty of Waitangi, a historical document between the British colonial government and the indigenous Māori people.
-In response to this celebration, several Māori independence organizations, including Te Kawariki, sought to raise awareness of the ways in which the treaty had been breached.
-Te Kawariki, inspired by the Australian Aboriginal Flag, decided to hold a public contest for a design.
-However, they did not feel any of the contest submissions fitted what they were looking for, artist Hiraina Marsden created her design, that was later sewed by Jan Smith, and Linda Munn and others of Te Kawariki.
-The artists consulted local Māori in a hui, Jan smith and other members of Te Kawariki sewed the first Māori flag.
+In 1989, the New Zealand government was preparing to celebrate the 150th anniversary of the signing of the Treaty of Waitangi, a historical document between the British colonial government and the indigenous native tribes.
+In response to this celebration, several native independence organisations, including Te Kawariki, sought to raise awareness of the ways in which they believed the Treaty had been breached.
+Te Kawariki, inspired by the Australian Aboriginal flag, decided to hold a public contest for a design.
+However, they did not feel any of the contest submissions fitted what they were looking for.
+Artist Hiraina Marsden created her design, that was later sewed by Jan Smith, and Linda Munn and others of Te Kawariki.
+The artists consulted descendants of precolonial natives hui, Jan Smith and other members of Te Kawariki sewed the first Māori flag.
 The flag was first revealed to the public on 6 February, Waitangi Day, 1990.
-It quickly gained popularity among Māori.
+It quickly gained popularity among people who identify with Māori ethnicity.